Lac de Bettaniella

 Lac de Bettaniella (Lavu à a Vetta Niella) is a lake in Corsica, France.
 At an elevation of 2321 m, its surface area is 0.075 km².
-In French, it is sometimes alternatively (and abusively) known as Lac de Bellebone or Lac du Rotondo.
-It is the largest lake in Corsica.
+In French, it is sometimes alternatively known as Lac de Bellebone or Lac du Rotondo.
+It is the largest natural lake in Corsica.
+La de Bettaniella is an endorheic lake and is glacial in origin.
+The lake is in the Monte Rotondo massif.